-To befit the context of this global discussion, and to stimulate comparative transnational research on substance use and regulation, the organizers of the conference would like to invite contributions addressing histories, problems and consequences of substance regulation in their wider contexts – including political, social, and cultural developments, as well as responses by and consequences for civil society, communities, and individuals.
+To befit the context of this global discussion, and to stimulate comparative transnational research on substance use and regulation, the ADHS conference is bringing scholars from all over the world together to address histories, problems and consequences of substance regulation in their wider contexts – including political, social, and cultural developments, as well as responses by and consequences for civil society, communities, and individuals.
 Next to that, new methodological approaches will be discussed as well.